 To access the parking lot at the “Welcome to Las Vegas” sign you must be going south on Las Vegas Boulevard heading away from Mandalay Bay and toward the Las Vegas Outlet Center.
 If you’re driving into town, you will have to make a U-turn past the sign.
 Yes, a U-turn is legal in Las Vegas.

 - Get there early – There always seems to be a line and the parking lot only holds so many cars.
 The lot can get completely overwhelmed by the number of visitors to the sign.
+Chances are the earlier you go the less crowds you will have to contend with, everyone is still sleeping in from the night before.

 - Say cheese – Be creative with your posing.
+There are lots of fun ways to include the iconic sign in your photo.

 - Respect the sign – The sign is from 1959.
 Don’t try to carry away chucks like it’s the Berlin Wall.